AlGregory23/fInal_project/README.md

 !['Q1 pivot table'](/q1-pivot-table.png)
 <br>
-Answer: The suicide rate among men from 2000 to 2017 in California is 275.14 per 100,000, which is more than three times the rate among women of 80.826 per 100,000 over that same period of time.
+Answer: The suicide rate among males from 2000 to 2017 in California is 275.14 per 100,000, which is more than three times the rate among females of 80.826 per 100,000 over that same period of time.

 Question 2: How do suicide rates compare among different races in CA?
 <br>